OffCourse/pitchdeck/content/slides/problem.md

 date: 2017-08-10T15:21:21.000Z
 draft: true
 ---
 But right now, there’s no support to facilitate \[*describe ‘your way of learning’: online self-learning, independent learning efforts…?*\].

 ### Traditional Education

-* Takes too much Time
+* Takes too much time
 * Is too expensive
 * Doesn't prepare you for the real world